Company registration in Bulgaria

-1. A copy (from all sides) of a valid ID document.
-In case of an OOD – a copy of the ID document for each associate;
+1. Copy of a valid Identity / Passport document, copied on each side.
+In the case of Ltd. – a copy of the identity document of each partner.

-– Preparation of the necessary documentation by our legal department and its translation into a language you prefer;
+– Preparation of the necessary documents from our legal department and their translation into your desired language by our specialized translator.

-– Creation of a deposit bank account in BGN and depositing the initial company capital;
+– Opening a Bank account in BGN and depositing the founding capital.

-– If your documents are legalized outside of Bulgaria, before a foreign notary, there should be a translation and legalization by the Ministry of Foreign Affairs of Bulgaria;
+– If you have legalized the documents abroad, using a foreign notary, translation and legalization at the Ministry of Foreign affairs of Bulgaria will be needed.

 Akcionerno druzhestvo (AD) is a typical representative of the capital commercial companies.
 In line with article 158 of the Commercial Act “An akcionerno druzhestvo is a company, whose capital is divided in shares.
 The company is accountable before the creditors with its property”.Certain types of commercial activities can be implemented only by companies under this legislative and organizational form, for example this is so in the Credit Institutions Act, in its bank and insurance code decrees – “insurance activity can only be performed by a joint-stock company under the Bulgarian legislation”.